An Old Fashioned Doctor’s Approach To Hypothyroidism

 Comments

-1. Deborah Chancellor says
+1. blank Deborah Chancellor says

 My entire family has hypothyroidism, but my doctor checks T4 and TSH and says mine is good.
 I’m just on the edge of normal with .558 ulU/ml on the TSH.
 I have many symptoms, hair loss, fibro myalgia, zero energy, muscle twitches, etc.i got off my biotin for last blood work since i had heard out skews the results.